 Q. What is the shelf life of your cheese?

 - The shelf life of cheese will vary according to the type (moisture content, acidity, etc.) and the kind of packaging material used.
 All Sartori cheese should be stored at 35 - 40 degrees Fahrenheit.
 Properly stored and unopened, the recommended storage time for our Reserve and Classic retail cheese will range from 120 to 360 days.
 Contact us at firstname.lastname@example.org for questions on specific items.

 Q. What is the shelf life of your cheese after the package has been opened?

 - Once opened, the shelf life will be dependent on the variety and how the cheese has been handled.
 For recommendations on specific products, contact us at email@example.com.

 - Parmesan, SarVecchio® Parmesan, and all BellaVitano® cheese varieties use microbial enzymes and may be considered vegetarian, in particular lacto-vegetarians and lacto-ovo vegetarians.

 Q. Is there gluten in Sartori cheese?

-- All Sartori cheese is gluten-free except for Raspberry BellaVitano®, which contains wheat ale.
+- All Sartori cheese is considered gluten-free by the FDA.